“To practice any art, no matter how well or badly,

 ― Kurt Vonnegut

 I came across this quote today in one of my emails and it made me nod emphatically.
 I’ve been giving more time and attention to the right hemisphere of my brain recently, and feel more whole because of it.
 Words, rhythm, and melody – and not just my own.
-(Sometimes I forget that one’s own art cannot exist without the art of others, because one’s own existence is not possible without the existence of others.)
+(Let us not forget that one’s own art cannot exist without the art of others, because one’s own existence is not possible without the existence of others.)

 Resurrected this prose today – seems fitting: